 Sweet and Sour Tomato Sauce

-- 1 tsp sriracha (2 if you like it spicy)
+- 1 teaspoon sriracha 2 teaspoons if you like it spicy

 - 1 cup unsweetened almond milk